mmilano/SidePanelCollapse/README.md

 // but makes development investigation easier window.SidePanelCollapse = require("SidePanelCollapse");
 ```
-Later, the SidePanel itself is initialized later in code specific to each page.
+Later, the SidePanel itself is initialized in code specific to each page.

-When building the site, a `gulp` task assembles the final `site.js` using `browserify`, `babel` and some other tools.
+When building the site, a `gulp` task assembles the final `site.js` using `browserify`, `babel` and other tools.

 ### Initialization